Water Softener Installation Cost

 Cost Range: £50 to £300

-These are used more as descalers as they attach to the water pipework system, and magnetic or electronic pulses are used to change the behaviour of the minerals to prevent scale buildup.
+These are used more as descalers.
+They attach to the water pipework and use magnetic or electronic pulses to change the behaviour of minerals, preventing scale buildup without removing them from the water.

 Pros